toliaqat/xenon-wiki/dcp-DeveloperGuide.md

 # Overview

-This guide  describes a few  common guidelines and  recommendations when implementing a micro service and development in the DCP framework (i.e., contributing  code).
+This guide  describes a few  common guidelines and  recommendations when implementing a micro service and development in the Xenon framework (i.e., contributing  code).
 It  also  describes a  few  common  micro  service patterns.